oceanicsdotio/oceanics.io/README.md

 ## Postgres

+### Extensions

 The back-end uses the `postgres` relational database, with the `timescale` and `postgis` extensions for time series and spatial data, respectively.
 A database is manually created and extended through queries with,

 ```sql
 CREATE database bathysphere;
 CREATE EXTENSION IF NOT EXISTS timescaledb CASCADE;
 ```

+### Localhost

 To develop with a local relational database, run and enter a `postgres` instance with the `exec` command: